- Owner operators can earn a gross income of about $222,000 a year.

 In December of 2017, the ELD mandate was implemented by the FMCSA.
-The federal rule required non-exempt commercial motor vehicles to install FMCSA-compliant electronic logging devices.
+The federal rule required non-exempt commercial motor vehicles to install FMCSA-registered electronic logging devices.

 According to the FMCSA, most motor carriers and drivers who were currently required to maintain records of duty status (RODS) needed to comply with the ELD rules.

 Should you lease or buy your truck?

 As an independent owner operator, your choices are clear: either buy your truck and trailer outright or acquire your assets through financing.